F. Luis Mora: Professional career

 Mora would return to Spain frequently throughout his career, and he had at least two extended stays when he painted.
 During 1905, he rented a studio in Madrid from which to work, and in 1909 he and Sonia spent an entire year abroad when he took a studio in Seville.

 He and Sonia bought land in Gaylordsville, Connecticut in 1913, where he painted an array of easel paintings of everyday life in the countryside.
 On July 22, 1918, Mora's daughter, Rosemary, was born.
 She became his constant subject, and in 1921 he had a solo exhibition at the venerable William Macbeth Gallery, entitled "An American Summer," with many watercolors picturing toddler Rosemary.
 In 1923, he completed his summer home and studio; and in 1924, Mora was a co-founder of the Kent Art Association in Connecticut.
-In 192709, Mora had a solo exhibition at the Buenos Aires Museo de Bellas Artes (Argentina), which received glowing reviews in The New York Times.
+In 1927 Mora had a solo exhibition at the Buenos Aires Museo de Bellas Artes (Argentina), which received glowing reviews in The New York Times.

 In January 1928 Luis visited his younger brother, Jo Mora, in Carmel-by-the-Sea, California and was feted by the Carmel Art Association, which opened a highly publicized “special exhibition” of his paintings on May 1.
 Unfortunately, he plunged headlong into a raging controversy over juried exhibitions at the Association; Luis opposed culling by juries.
 In 1931, Luis Mora's beloved wife, Sonia, died suddenly of food poisoning.
 A few months later, he took Rosemary out of school and went to live with Jo who had recently moved from Carmel to nearby Pebble Beach.
 He soon returned to New York in 1932 to marry a former portrait sitter and wealthy widow, May Safford.
 Mora was 58 years old, and May was 53 and had a grown daughter who was already married.
 Although he continued to exhibit, he won no further medals and few, if any, of his easel paintings were selling.
 Because of the Great Depression, he also suffered a dearth of portrait commissions, and his illustrations became few.
 Sadly, May did not get along with Rosemary; and Mora sent Rosemary to expensive boarding schools, further compromising his financial situation.
 Mora gradually ran out of money, and in 1939 he rented his beloved Gaylordsville property to strangers.

 Mora died on June 5, 1940, in May's elegant apartment in New York.
-He was 64, just six weeks before his 65th birthday.
+He was 64.